 An imaginative Disney version of the Robin Hood legend.
-Fun and romance abound as the swashbuckling hero of Sherwood Forest and his valiant sidekick plot one daring adventure after another to outwit the greedy prince and his partner as they put the tax squeeze on the poor.Written by
+Fun and romance abound as the swashbuckling hero of Sherwood Forest and his valiant sidekick plot one daring adventure after another to outwit the greedy Prince John (Sir Peter Ustinov) and his partner as they put the tax squeeze on the poor.Written by

 You know, there's been a heap of legends and tall tales about Robin Hood.
 All different too.
 Well, we folks of the animal kingdom have our own version.
 It's the story of what really happened in Sherwood Forest.

 See more »

 On the DVD version of the film, the opening credits are different.
 There are occasional pauses in the original animation where additional voice actor credits are inserted.
 This is not in the original release, or in the earlier VHS versions.
 See more »

 A brilliant piece of animation tells a timeless tale